how-to-read-statement-cashflow

 How to Interpret A Cash Flow Statement

 Interpreting a company’s cash flow statement involves analyzing costs from each activity: operating, investing, and financing.
-Start by looking at the net cash inflow/outflow from each activity.
+Start by looking at the net cash inflow/outflow from each activity (Paro AI).

 Generally, if the company generates positive net cash flow from each activity, it indicates that it is performing well.

 Don’t stress (yet!) because of a negative cash flow.
 A negative cash flow from any activity does not necessarily indicate a bad sign.
-Interpret the numbers more to find out the reason behind it.
+Interpret the numbers more closely to find the reason behind them.

 We discuss the factors contributing to negative cash flow in companies later in this guide.